AMM: Adaptive Multilinear Meshes: Background and Related Work

-Wavelet transforms exhibit the \emph{two-scale relation}~\cite{mallat, wavlets96}, i.e., both the scaling and the wavelet functions at a given scale can be expressed in terms of (translated and dilated) scaling functions at the next finer scale.
-When combined with the piecewise linear nature of the basis functions, the spatial stencils described above produce a hierarchical representation in terms of a regular grid, i.e., a stencil at a given level can be described in terms of the vertices at the next (finer) level.
+When only the w-lift step is performed, the resulting wavelet bases satisfy the Lagrange property, leading to an interpolation of the function, and the corresponding wavelets are commonly called \emph{interpolating wavelets}.
+On the other hand, using both the w-lift and the s-lift leads to \emph{approximating wavelets}.
+The wavelet synthesis bases for the interpolating and approximating wavelets correspond to piecewise-linear spatial stencils with nodal values $\wwb^{I} = [0, 1, 0]$ and $\wwb^{A} = \frac{1}{8} [0, -1, -2, 6, -2, -1, 0]$, respectively, whereas the stencil corresponding to the scaling function for both types is $\wsb = \frac{1}{2}[0, 1, 2, 1, 0]$.
+Wavelet transforms exhibit the \emph{two-scale relation}~\cite{mallat}, \ie both the scaling and the wavelet functions at a given scale can be expressed in terms of (translated and dilated) scaling functions at the next finer scale.
+When combined with the piecewise linear nature of the basis functions, the spatial stencils described above produce a hierarchical representation in terms of a regular grid, \ie a stencil at a given level can be described in terms of the vertices at the next (finer) level.

-\para{Multilinear tensor-product wavelets in 2D and 3D.} We can generalize the discussion above to higher dimensions by simply taking the tensor product of the basis functions.
-As illustrated by Weiss and Lindstrom~\cite{Weiss:2016}, a basis function defined by the tensor product of $k$ wavelets and $d-k$ scaling functions (for a $d$-dimensional regular grid) is associated with the midpoint of a $k$-cube in the $d$-dimensional grid.
-For example, refer to Fig.~\ref{fig:stencils} and note that in 2D the tensor product scaling functions $\ws_x\ws_y$ are associated with the vertices of the grid, the wavelets $\ws_x\ww_y$ and $\ww_x\ws_y$ with the midpoints of edges, and the wavelets $\ww_x\ww_y$ with midpoints of the square cells.
-Furthermore, since the scaling functions for linear B-spline wavelets correspond to linear interpolation, their tensor product corresponds to multilinear interpolation, namely, bilinear interpolation in 2D and trilinear interpolation in 3D.
+\para{Multilinear tensor-product wavelets in 2D and 3D.} These ideas can be generalized to higher dimensions by taking the tensor product of the basis functions.
+Shown by Weiss and Lindstrom~\cite{Weiss:2016}, a basis function defined by the tensor product of $k$ wavelets and $d-k$ scaling functions (for a $d$-dimensional regular grid) is associated with the midpoint of a $k$-cube in the $d$-dimensional grid.
+For example, refer to \autoref{fig:stencils} and note that in 2D the tensor product scaling functions $\wsb_x\wsb_y$ are associated with the vertices of the grid, the wavelets $\wsb_x\wwb_y$ and $\wwb_x\wsb_y$ with the midpoints of edges, and the wavelets $\wwb_x\wwb_y$ with midpoints of the square cells.
+Since the scaling functions for linear B-spline wavelets correspond to linear interpolation, their tensor product corresponds to multilinear interpolation.